Why is it harvest time in Haiti?

 It was a Saturday evening, and I was sitting in the back of a Haitian church building on the island of LaGonave.
 I had gone to that little island off the coast of Haiti to visit the church in Zabriko, a little village up in the mountains.

-This particular Saturday evening the church was having its monthly members' meeting.
-The next morning communion would be served in the worship service.
-By getting everyone together on the Saturday nights before a communion service the church leaders hoped to clear up problems.
+This particular Saturday evening, the church was having its monthly members' meeting.
+The next morning, communion would be served during the worship service.
+By getting everyone together on the Saturday nights before a communion service, the church leaders hoped to clear up problems.
 Thus, the church would be prepared spiritually to celebrate the Lord's Supper.

 At that members' meeting, the major item to be cared for was a man asking to be readmitted to the good graces of the church.
-Three months before he had been caught in adultery.
-This act of infidelity had damaged his family relationships.
-Church members felt betrayed, and it had hurt the church's testimony in the village.
+Three months before, he had been caught in adultery.
+This action of infidelity damaged his family relationships.
+Church members felt betrayed, and it hurt the church's testimony in the village.
 As a result, this man had been strongly disciplined.
 He had been barred from doing anything in church.
 He couldn't sing any special songs in services or give any kind of public testimony.

 When the meeting started, they asked him to sit in a chair up at the front of the little church building.
 Several members of the congregation asked him some pointed questions.
 At the end of the discussion with him, they concluded that he wasn't really repentant of his sin nor sorry for the disgrace he had brought upon the church.
 They had the impression that he was sorry to have been caught and that he just wanted to be back in everybody's good graces.
 So, they told him to come back in another three months to another all-church meeting.